 Next, you need:

-- 10-12 pieces fresh plums preferably Italian prune plums
+- 12 pieces fresh plums preferably Italian plums

 Instructions

-- Work into a smooth, non-sticky dough.
-Add a little flour if necessary.
+- Knead the mixture into a smooth, non-sticky dough.
+If needed, add a little more flour to achieve the right consistency.

 - Shape the dough into a cylinder and cut it into equal-sized pieces on a floured surface.